 PrimeFaces Datatable in a nutshell

-The dataTable is a key component of JSF architecture.
-It can display Objects in a Collection or an Array where each Object represents one row in the table and columns match instance variables in the Object.
-In this tutorial we will show how to use the Primefaces Datatable component in minutes.
-If you are new to Primefaces … Read more
+The dataTable in JSF architecture displays Collection or Array Objects, with each Object representing a row and columns aligning with Object instance variables.
+In this tutorial, which uses Primefaces version () we will show how to use the Primefaces Datatable component in minutes.
+If you are new to Primefaces we recommend checking our HelloWorld introduction … Read more